bbc/gourmet-gap-fill-evaluation/docs/users.md

 - evaluatorIds: A participant will select an evaluator ID when starting the exercise.
 This determines the list of evaluator IDs that will be available for a given data set.
 The Tool will always provide the evaluator ID 'tester'.
 This is used for testing purposes and should not be used by an actual participant as their scores will not be shown in the results

-TODO: Add link to Mikel's scripts for creating a data set once they have been open sourced.
+This [script](https://gitlab.com/mlforcada/bbc-dw-gf) can be used to generate a data set.

 #### Submitting a Data Set